Vision Rehabilitation Specialist (Adults) Higher Apprenticeship - FdSc

 - All applicants must have access to, and be able to use, broadband internet and e-mail facilities, as a proportion of this course is delivered through these media.
 Please see IT specification for further details.

-- This course requires students to learn to teach people with visual impairment in high-risk situations, such as crossing roads independently, working safely in the kitchen and managing home and personal care.
+- This course requires students to learn to teach people with vision impairment in high-risk situations, such as crossing roads independently, working safely in the kitchen and managing home and personal care.
 It is a requirement that students will already be competent themselves in these daily activities, and have the capacity to monitor the safety of those they are learning to teach.
 The application form asks you to confirm this requirement.

 - If English is not your first language, an IELTS score of 6.0 overall (or equivalent) is required.